Bylaws of the

 a.
 Each member of the Executive Board will be elected at large for a three-year term, except presidential officers.

 b.
 There shall be designated seats for cultural anthropology, linguistic anthropology, archaeology, biological anthropology, practicing/professional anthropology, a minority anthropologist, and a student anthropologist.
 In addition, there shall be four undesignated seats and two designated section assembly seats.
-The President, President-Elect, and Secretary of the Association shall also be members of the Executive Board, elected by the Members.
+The President, President-elect/Vice President, and Secretary of the Association shall also be members of the Executive Board, elected by the Members.
 The Section Assembly Convenor, elected by the section assembly representatives, will also be a member of the Executive Board.

 c.
 The student member must be a student at the time of election.